reaster/schema-gen/README.md

 #### Gen
 The translation classes (JavaGen, KotlinGen, SwiftGen, etc.) walk the normalized schema and generate an abstract code model: MModule, MClass, MProperty, etc.
 #### Callbacks
-Code generation for supported third party libraries are handled via callback classes that typically set annotations and interfaces to support data encoding.
+Code generation for supported third party libraries is handled via callback classes that typically set annotations and interfaces expected by the library.
 See [KotlinJacksonCallback](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/kotlin/KotlinJacksonCallback.groovy) for an example.
 #### Emitters
 An emitter exists for each supported language and takes the abstact model and converts it into the target computer langauge.
 See [JavaEmitter](https://github.com/reaster/schema-gen/blob/master/src/main/groovy/com/javagen/schema/java/JavaEmitter.groovy) as an example.
 #### PreEmitters